friedsilicon/poma/docs/getting-started/troubleshooting.md

 # Troubleshooting

-Common issues and solutions for the YANG Modelling workspace.
+Common issues and solutions for the PoMa workspace.

 ## Installation Issues